-- 3.1.1.1 Statement of Actuarial Opinion, NAIC Life, A&H, and Fraternal Annual Statement - An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries or the Society of Actuaries on the following topics: (a) policy forms and coverages, (b) dividends and reinsurance, (c) investments and valuations of assets and the relationship between cash flows from assets and related liabilities, (d) statutory insurance accounting, (e) valuation of liabilities, and (f) valuation and nonforfeiture laws. - 3.1.1.2 Statement of Actuarial Opinion, NAIC Property and Casualty Annual Statement-An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries, the Casualty Actuarial Society, or the Society of Actuaries on the following topics: (a) policy forms and coverages, underwriting, and marketing, (b) principles of ratemaking, (c) statutory insurance accounting and expense analysis, (d) premium, loss, and expense reserves, and (e) reinsurance.
+- 3.1.1.1 Statement of Actuarial Opinion, NAIC Life, Accident & Health, and Fraternal Annual Statement An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries or the Society of Actuaries on the following topics: (a) policy forms and coverages, (b) dividends and reinsurance, (c) investments and valuations of assets and the relationship between cash flows from assets and related liabilities, (d) statutory insurance accounting, (e) valuation of liabilities, and (f) valuation and nonforfeiture laws. - 3.1.1.2 Statement of Actuarial Opinion, NAIC Property and Casualty Annual Statement An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries, the Casualty Actuarial Society, or the Society of Actuaries on the following topics: (a) policy forms and coverages, underwriting, and marketing, (b) principles of ratemaking, (c) statutory insurance accounting and expense analysis, (d) premium, loss, and expense reserves, and (e) reinsurance. - 3.1.1.3 Statement of Actuarial Opinion, NAIC Health Annual Statement An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries, the Casualty Actuarial Society or the Society of Actuaries on the following topics: (a) principles of insurance and underwriting, (b) principles of ratemaking, (c) statutory insurance accounting and expense analysis, (d) premium, loss, expense, and contingency reserves, and (e) social insurance.

-&lt;sup>3 The Committee on Qualifications considers specific guidelines in determining when a Specific Qualification Standard should be developed (see Appendix 4).

-- 3.1.1.3 Statement of Actuarial Opinion, NAIC Health Annual Statement An actuary should successfully complete relevant examinations administered by the American Academy of Actuaries, the Casualty Actuarial Society or the Society of Actuaries on the following topics: (a) principles of insurance and underwriting, (b) principles of ratemaking, (c) statutory insurance accounting and expense analysis, (d) premium, loss, expense, and contingency reserves, and (e) social insurance. - 3.1.2 Alternative Basic Education An actuary may also satisfy the basic education requirement by acquiring comprehensive knowledge of the applicable topics through responsible work and/or self-study.
+3.1.2 Alternative Basic Education - An actuary may also satisfy this basic education requirement by acquiring comprehensive knowledge of the applicable topics through responsible work and/or self-study.
 To comply with the basic education requirement through self-study, an actuary must obtain a signed statement from another actuary who is qualified to issue Statements of Actuarial Opinion under the specific qualification standard being met.
 This statement must indicate that the writer is familiar with an actuary's professional history and that an actuary has obtained sufficient alternative education to satisfy the basic education requirement for the specific qualification standard.
+A sample statement appears in appendix 2.
+This statement should be obtained before an actuary issues a Statement of Actuarial Opinion and should be retained by the actuary.

+3.2 Experience Requirement

-A sample statement appears in Appendix 2.
-This statement should be obtained before an actuary issues a Statement of Actuarial Opinion and should be retained by the actuary. - 32 Experience Requirement An actuary must obtain at least three years of responsible experience relevant to the subject of the Statement of Actuarial Opinion under review by an actuary who was qualified to issue the Statement of Actuarial Opinion at the time the review took place under standards in effect at that time.
-Although this experience need not necessarily be recent, it must be relevant to the subject of the Statement of Actuarial Opinion. - 3.3 Continuing Education Requirement To satisfy the Specific Qualification Standards, an actuary must obtain sufficient continuing education to maintain current knowledge of applicable standards and principles in the area of actuarial practice of the Statement of Actuarial Opinion.
-At a minimum, an actuary must complete 15 credit hours per calendar year of continuing education that is directly relevant to the topics identified in Section 3.1.1.
-A minimum of 6 of the 15 hours must be obtained through experiences that involve interactions with outside actuaries or other professionals, such as seminars, in-person or online courses, or committee work that is directly relevant to the topics identified in Section 3.1.1.
-Hours that satisfy the continuing education requirement of the Specific Qualification Standards may also be used to satisfy the continuing education in excess of the annual requirement may be carried forward one year.
+An actuary must obtain at least three years of responsible experience relevant to the subject of the Statement of Actuarial Opinion under review by an actuary who was qualified to issue the Statement of Actuarial Opinion at the time the review took place under the USQS in effect at that time.
+Although this experience need not necessarily be recent, it must be relevant to the subject of the Statement of Actuarial Opinion.

+3.3 Continuing Education Requirement

+To satisfy the Specific Qualification Standards, an actuary must obtain sufficient continuing education to maintain current knowledge of applicable standards and principles in the area of actuarial practice of the Statement of Actuarial Opinion.
+At a minimum, an actuary must complete 15 credit hours per calendar year of continuing education that is directly relevant to the topics identified in section 3.1.1.
+A minimum of 6 of the 15 hours must be obtained through experiences that involve interactions with outside actuaries or other professionals, such as seminars, in-person or online courses, or committee work that is directly relevant to the topics identified in section 3.1.1.
+Hours that satisfy the continuing education requirement of the Specific Qualification Standards may also be used to satisfy the continuing education requirement of the General Qualification Standard.
+Hours of continuing education in excess of the annual requirement may be carried forward one year.

-Section 4.
+SÉCTION 4

 Changes in Practice and Application